godotengine/godot-docs/learning/features/math/vector_math.rst

 .. image:: img/vector_xy2.png

-Both vectors represent a point 4 units to the left and 3 units below some starting point.
+Both vectors represent a point 4 units to the right and 3 units below some starting point.
 It does not matter where on the plane you draw the vector, it always represents a relative direction and magnitude.